ocsf/.github/profile/README.md

 OCSF has a Steering Committee and Maintainers in addtion to Contributors.
 Interested in contributing to the OCSF project?
 Please check out the documentation on how in the [OCSF Contribution Guide](https://github.com/ocsf/ocsf-schema/blob/main/CONTRIBUTING.md) file.

+### SLACK WORKSPACE

+The project has a Slack workspace where contributors discuss issues and topics.
+If you would like to be invited to join, send an email to info@ocsf.io.
+Tell us about interests and introduce yourself to the group after you accept an invite.

 ### LICENSE

 OCSF is licensed under the Apache License 2.0.
 Check out the LICENSE file to understand the requirements to use the artifacts of the project.